allegro/allms/docs/index.md

 # Introduction

-`llm-wrapper` is a versatile and powerful library designed to streamline the process of querying large language models, offering a user-friendly experience.
-The `llm-wrapper` module is designed to simplify interactions with the underlying model by providing the following features:
+`allms` is a versatile and powerful library designed to streamline the process of querying large language models, offering a user-friendly experience.
+The `allms` module is designed to simplify interactions with the underlying model by providing the following features:

 - **Simple and User-Friendly Interface**: The module offers an intuitive and easy-to-use interface, making it straightforward to work with the model.